header3.jpg

 Cabin Description

 This is a classic Maine cedar log cabin.
-The cabin is one large room, and it has one queen sized futondining table, 2 comfortable rocking chairs, 3 additional chairs, a dresser, a closet for hanging clothes, and a kitchen area.
+One large room contains one queen sized bed, dining table, two comfortable rocking chairs, and a kitchen area.
 There is plenty of room for additional people to sleep inside the cabin or tent next to the lake.
 Clean sheets, bedding, and pillows are provided.
 The cabin has two large skylights to provide light during the day, in addition to the windows on all four sides.
 The cabin is 17 feet wide and 22 feet long.
 The porch is 6 feet by 17 feet, which is a great place to sit in the rocking chairs and enjoy the peaceful view of the water.

 Fishing